flower curtain

 • They are easy to set up and install.
 The width can be adjusted by adding or subtracting the number of garlands.

 • They are reusable and not just for special events.
-It’s a versatile floral mechanic that can be used anywhere around your home.
+It’s a versatile floral mechanism that can be used anywhere around your home.

-I’ve used flower curtains as a backdrop for window and cooler displays in the shop.
-I’ve also used them to add color to several rooms at home too.
+I’ve used flower curtains as a backdrop for window and cooler displays in the shop, and I’ve also used smaller versions to add color to several rooms at home.

 The Downside of Flower Curtains